The Way Back

 It might be possible for Jack to provide some of those things, but beginning to care brings up all of the feelings he has put so much effort into suppressing.

 The focus is on Jack here.
 This is not one of those movies where the new coach steps in to give each of them important life lessons.
 We don’t learn much about his fellow barflies or his family.
 We do learn about his relationship with his ex-wife, the tragic circumstance that drove them apart, and Jack’s history of bad choices, especially the choice to hurt others by hurting himself.
 It’s okay that Jack is still a work in progress.
-But movie hint at possible recuts, with some abruptness and imbalance in the storytelling, which makes the movie feel that way, too.
+But some awkwardness hints at possible recuts, with some abruptness and imbalance in the storytelling, which makes the movie feel that way, too.

 Parents should know that this film includes constant very strong language used by adults and teenagers, crude references, very sad (offscreen) death of one child and terminal illness of another, alcohol abuse, smoking, and drunk driving.